ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : recvChecksumLen

 Type:
-: Integer (non-negative with special value `Full Coverage`)
+: Integer or `Full Coverage`

 Default:
-: Full Coverage
+: `Full Coverage`

-This property specifies the minimum number of bytes in a received message that need to be covered by a checksum.
+If this property is an Integer, it specifies the minimum number of bytes in a received message that need to be covered by a checksum.
 A receiving endpoint will not forward messages that have less coverage to the application.
 The application is responsible for handling